DEC logoRULES AND REGULATIONS

 6. Building structures, roadways, and paved areas shall be set back at least 12” from the drip-line of wooded areas and trees slated for preservation.

 7. Construction activities and site alterations shall not disturb the root zone of the trees designated for preservation.
-During construction, the applicant shall install and maintain tree protection fencing, or other protective measures approved by the Director, located 12” beyond the drip-line of the trees to be protected.
+During construction, the Applicant shall install and maintain tree protection fencing, or other protective measures approved by the Director, located 12" beyond the drip-line of the trees to be protected.

 (e) Soil testing.
-In order to select plant material that is appropriate for the climate, soil type, light, exposure, and gradient of the site, the applicant shall have the existing soil tested for both mechanical sieve and chemical analyses by an independent testing laboratory, such as an agricultural extension service or a local agricultural college.
+In order to select plant material that is appropriate for the climate, soil type, light, exposure, and gradient of the site, the Applicant shall have the existing soil tested for both mechanical sieve and chemical analyses by an independent testing laboratory, such as an agricultural extension service or a local agricultural college.
 The sieve analysis shall be based on the USDA Classification System.
 The chemical analysis shall be according to the standards of the Association of Official Analytical Chemists.
 Should additional soil be required to be used, such as topsoil or planting mix, the new soil shall be tested in the same manner.
 The testing results shall include recommendations from the testing agency on what amendments, if any, may be needed for the soil to support the proposed plant material in a healthy and vigorous condition and whether the soil can support lawn or woody plants.
 The Applicant may include these soils tests within the Submission, or shall indicate within the Submission that such soils tests will be performed during the construction process prior to the use of any on-site or imported loam or topsoil.
 Submission to the DEC of construction phase soil tests and recommendations shall be made a condition of the Permit.

 (f) Groundplane Treatment.